-✤ USB Resume from S3:
+Resume by USB from S3:

 Two options are available: Disabled or Enabled.
-The default setting is Disabled.
-When set to Enabled, any event related to onchip USB will power on the system.
+The default setting is Enabled.
+When set to Enabled, any event affecting from onchip USB will awaken a system that has powered down.
 This item can be configured only if the item "ACPI Suspend Type" is set to [S3(STR)].